alella/social_groups/Readme.md

 More such interactive plots (html pages) can be found in [plots folder](https://github.com/alella/social_groups/tree/master/plots).
 The following shows a human annotated version of the results:
 ![](https://s31.postimg.org/b8s40gmbf/scroti_K25_G.png)
+More annotated results can be found in [annotated folder](https://github.com/alella/social_groups/tree/master/annotated).
 Instructions to generate graphs
 ===============================